hellowac/mapnik-wiki-zh-cn/API-changes-between-v2.0-and-v2.1.md

  * `GlyphSymbolizer` - functionality can now be achieved with the `TextSymbolizer`
  * `MarkersSymbolizer`
   * `marker-type` is removed, built in ellipse and arrow types now can be referenced like `file="shape://ellipse"` and `file="shape://arrow"` - although this interface is unstable and may continue to change.
+ * `ShieldSymbolizer` attribute `no_text` - Simply leave the text empty if you don't want any text to be rendered.

 ## Changed